Prompt Injection Hidden in Search-Result Snippets

 Prevention

-• Scan every search snippet for injection patterns before it enters the model context — treat search results as external untrusted content.
+• Scan every search snippet for injection patterns before it enters the model context, after normalizing zero-width characters and HTML entities — treat search results as external untrusted content.

 • Limit result count and snippet length to reduce the injection surface.

-• Enforce a tool-call gate between search result processing and any side-effecting tool invocation — the model should not be able to call email, webhook, or file-write tools in the same step it processes search results.
+• Enforce a tool-call gate between search-result processing and any side-effecting tool invocation — the dual-LLM principle: the turn that reads untrusted data has no tools, and email, webhook, or file-write tools only become available in a separate, code-controlled turn.

 • Block the agent from following URLs that appeared only in search snippets unless the user explicitly requested those URLs.